ancasicolica/ZigBeeSiteSurvey/README.md

 #ZigBee Site Survey tool

 A node.js tool for ZigBee range measurements using a RapidConnect USB stick from MMB Networks.
+This tool ist just a proof-of-concept an won't be maintained for a long time.
+If you want to build your own survey tool, just fork the project and create your logic.

 ## Prerequisites
 This tool requires a current node.js release and a ready to operate RapidConnect USB dongle.
 The tool was developed